teamexos/infra-actions-license-check/README.md

 # Usage

-This action will run `npx license-checker --production --json --onlyAllow=${allowedLicenses}` to check the licenses.
+This action will run `npx license-checker --production --json --onlyAllow=${failLicenses}` to check the licenses.

 This action will set a status to the commit to `pending` under the context `Tangro CI/license-check`.
 When it finishes successfully it will change the status to `success` and the license-check result will be displayed in the description.
 If the license check fails the status will set the status to `failed`.